GhazanfarAteeb/jura-bot/POTENTIAL_ISSUES.md

 ## 🔍 Analysis Summary

-This document outlines potential issues, conflicts, and recommendations for JURA BOT.
+This document outlines potential issues, conflicts, and recommendations for RAPHAEL.

 ---